muratk5n/thirdwave/en/README.md

 No, Germany did not lose WWII because "it ran out of fuel (due to not having access to oil wells -at home and abroad- to keep its military supplied)".
 See above

 ---

-Getting less disinformation from the CIA these days compared to US/UK MSM..
-It's a strange world..

----